Chen Cheng

-Chen Cheng (陳誠 (Chén Chéng); January 4, 1898 – March 5, 1965), courtesy name Tsi-siou (辭修 (Cíxiū)), was a Chinese and Taiwanese politician, military leader, revolutionary, and well as the leader of Tsotanhui Clique.
+Chen Cheng (陳誠 (Chén Chéng); wugniu (Qingtian dialect): Dzan2-yin2; January 4, 1898 – March 5, 1965), courtesy name Tsi-siou (辭修 (Cíxiū)), was a Chinese politician, military leader, revolutionary, and the leader of the Tsotanhui Clique.
 He is widely regarded as the chief architect of Taiwan's post-war land reform and economic modernization programs during the 1950s.

 A close protégé of Chiang Kai-shek, Chen rose through the ranks of the National Revolutionary Army and played a major role as a senior commander during the Northern Expedition, the Warlord Era, the Second Sino-Japanese War, and the Chinese Civil War.
 Following the Kuomintang's retreat to Taiwan, Chen was appointed Governor of Taiwan, during which he declared martial law, and later served as Premier and Vice President.
 In these roles, he led Taiwan's land redistribution and industrial transformation throughout the 1950s and 1960s, reforms that scholars often identify as key precursors to the Taiwan Miracle.
 These programs were widely credited with curbing the spread of communism on the island and consolidating public support for the KMT regime.

 Early life

 Chen Cheng was born in Qingtian County, Zhejiang, to a peasant family as the eldest son among three boys and one girl.
-He Graduated from Baoding Military Academy in 1922, and entered Whampoa Military Academy two years later.
+He graduated from Baoding Military Academy in 1922, and entered Whampoa Military Academy two years later.
 It was there that he first met Chiang Kai-shek, Commandant of the Academy.
 Later, Chen joined National Revolutionary Army to participate in the Northern Expedition.